Larn (video game): Modern Continuation

+The author has ported the code to other operating systems and architectures such as DEC VAX, SunOS UltraSPARC, Haiku, DOS and even OS/2, as well as Linux, macOS and Windows.

+At 40 years old, this makes Larn one of the oldest video games still being developed from its original codebase.

+Variants

 ULarn

 In 1987, Phil Cordier modified the Larn source code to form Ultra-Larn, or more commonly, ULarn.
 It introduced true character classes and additional levels, weapons, etc. As with its parent, other developers have maintained and refined ULarn in the absence of its author.
+ULarn was released under the GNU General Public License.
+Because Morgan's original 1986 license prohibits commercial redistribution, it is not license-compatible with the GPL.

 Gameplay

 Larn is one of the first roguelike games to feature a persistent home level - in this case, a town.
 In addition to the player's residence, the town offers a bank, a shop, a trading post, a school, a tax administration office, and entrances to two dungeons, one of which is a volcano.

 The goal of Larn is for the player to traverse a dungeon in search of a potion that will cure his ailing daughter of 'dianthroritis'.
 This quest is time-limited, measured in 'mobuls'.
 Apart from the main dungeon's ten levels, three additional levels are located beneath a volcanic shaft.
 To obtain the sought-after potion, the player must first acquire adequate experience, power, and gold.
 Larn increases in difficulty each time it is finished, making it harder for players to perform in-game actions, such as destroying walls or statues.
 Larn also requires the player pay a tax in subsequent games based on the amount of money in the player's possession when the game was last won.